LPRD/MissionControl/README.md

 - [ ] a publicly available Postgres container that has been customized for our use case

-The second checkbox is low priority/unnecessary at the moment becuase
+The second checkbox is low priority/unnecessary at the moment because
-- Postgres already runs upon container start up, eliminating the need for a customized container
+- Postgres already runs upon container start-up, eliminating the need for a customized container
 - the Postgres container can be configured enough for our use case with the docker-compose file

 The image currently being used is